isomerpages/moe-acjc/_about-us/Admissions.md

 ### APPEALS

-The 2023 Appeal for admission to ACJC has now closed.
-Successful applicants have already been notified.&nbsp;
+The 2024 Appeal for admission into ACJC will begin on&nbsp;1 February 2024, upon the release of the Joint Admission Exercise (JAE) posting results.

-Thank you to the many students who have shown interest in applying to our college and we would like to wish you the very best in your educational journey.
+The online form will be made available here on the same day, together with the list of required documents.